Constructing the ideal insurance coverage.

 You should consider purchasing a commercial umbrella insurance policy which provides higher limits, typically between $2,000,000 and $10,000,000, and often broadened coverages.
 Coverage is extended over various policies, including general liability insurance, business auto, and directors and officers liability insurance.

-Protection for the equipment you use.
+Coverage for the equipment you use.

-You should also make sure that you protect your stock, machinery, and equipment against damage or loss from fire, theft, flooding, and other risks, both on-site and off-site.
+You should also make sure to help you protect your stock, machinery, and equipment against damage or loss from fire, theft, flooding, and other risks, both on-site and off-site.
 Just as importantly, you need to have insurance coverage against loss of income if you are unable to carry out work because your equipment is damaged.

 Coverage for your employees.

-Remember also to get workers’ compensation insurance, which is usually mandatory and protects employees against lost income and medical bills resulting from workplace injuries.
+Remember also to get workers’ compensation insurance, which is usually mandatory and helps protect employees against lost income and medical bills resulting from workplace injuries.
 You might be worried that the costs of a workers’ compensation policy will be high given the inherent risks of construction work, but many insurers will offer discounts if you follow safety programs.